Making a Dog Photo Book at Mixbook

 Dog Photo Book Themes

 The web interface is really good, with lots of easy-to-use tools including a wide range of attractive templates.
 Mixbook has several adorable pet-themed photo book templates and all templates are fully editable.
-Cats & Dogs has a scrapbook feel to it and the colorful Dog Pet Book and Cat Pet Book by Black Lamb Studio has some creative and attractive backgrounds and stickers.
+Cats & Dogs has a scrapbook feel to it and the colorful Dog Pet Book and Cat Pet Book by Black Lamb Studio have some creative and attractive backgrounds and stickers.
 You’ll find them in the Family Photo Books themes section on Mixbook’s website.
 Below is a sample page:

 Also, there are cute dog (plus cat) themed stickers and embellishments you can add to your project.
 The stickers and backgrounds are searchable by keyword and unlike many other photo sites, you can even upload your own.

 In the end, I decided to go with Mixbook’s Minimal White photo book theme so I could focus on my pup.
 Guess I’m just a classic minimalist kind of girl.
 Also, I could always add stickers or backgrounds to certain pages later.
-What’s cool about Mixbook is that you can change the theme at any time during the photo book making process without affecting the pages you already created.
+What’s cool about Mixbook is that you can change the theme at any time during the photo book-making process without affecting the pages you already created.
 It merely adds the relevant theme layout options and theme backgrounds and stickers to the side menu.
 Then, if you wish to use something from that theme you can click on it to apply it to your page.

 Customizing Your Book